|High vs Low Pressure Misting Systems

 High Pressure Misting Systems

-realize that in moderate to high humidity areas not all of the mist from a high pressure misting system will evaporate, but more mist will evaporate
+Depending on your humidity level most if not all of the mist from a high pressure misting system will evaporate into the surrounding air.
+This makes

-A high pressure misting system is the most expensive type of misting system.
-The misting system consists of a high pressure misting pump and high
+While a high pressure misting system is the most sought after, it is also the most expensive type of misting system to purchase.
+This is because a

 Low Pressure Misting Systems